ojipadeson/Word-Embedding-SST/README.md

 ## Unsatisfied with the Accuracy?

-Go to https://github.com/ojipadeson/NLP-SST-AdvanceBert for implementation of SOTA model
+[Here](https://github.com/ojipadeson/NLP-SST-AdvanceBert) for implementation of SOTA model

 ---

->Copyright Notice: Modified from [github@Doragd/Text-Classification-PyTorch](https://github.com/Doragd/Text-Classification-PyTorch)
+>Copyright Notice: Modified from [this repo](https://github.com/Doragd/Text-Classification-PyTorch)

 ---